-Th, Pu, Am and U separation on TEVA/TK221, stacked cartridges (according to N. Vajda et al.)
+Th, Pu, Am and U separation on TEVA/TK221 Resin, stacked cartridges (according to N. Vajda et al.)

-The dissolved CaPhosphate precipitate is first passed through stacked TEVA and TK221 cartridges.
-The cartridges are then rinsed with 3M $HNO_3$ to assure matrix removal and quantitative transfer of U and Am onto the TK221 cartridge.
-Both cartridges are then separated: Pu and Th are separated on the TEVA cartridge, while U and Am are separated on the TK221 cartridge.
+The dissolved CaPhosphate precipitate is first passed through stacked TEVA and TK221 Resin cartridges.
+The cartridges are then rinsed with 3M HNO_3 to assure matrix removal and quantitative transfer of U and Am onto the TK221 Resin cartridge.
+Both cartridges are then separated: Pu and Th are separated on the TEVA Resin cartridge, while U and Am are separated on the TK221 Resin

-Separation steps on split TEVA cartridge (according to N. Vajda et al.)
+Separation steps on split TEVA Resin cartridge (according to N. Vajda et al.)

-Separation steps on split TK221 cartridge (according to N. Vajda et al.)
+Separation steps on split TK221 Resin cartridge (according to N. Vajda et al.)